-The Faculty of Law recognizes the reciprocal relationship between mental and physical health, overall wellbeing and academic success.
-As such, the law school is committed to supporting students to develop the skills to enhance wellbeing and cope with challenges, as well as access formal (medical and counselling services) and informal supports (self-care strategies, peer support) necessary to promote optimal physical and mental health.
+U of T Law recognizes the reciprocal relationship between mental and physical health, overall wellbeing and academic success.
+As such, we are committed to supporting students to develop the skills to enhance wellbeing and cope with challenges, plus access formal (medical and counselling services) and informal supports (self-care strategies, peer support) necessary to promote optimal physical and mental health.